BigRoomStudios/schwifty-migrate-diff/README.md

 ## Usage
 This package is used by [schwifty](https://github.com/hapipal/schwifty) to implement the `hpal run schwifty:migrate:diff` command

-Before being able to use the hpal command, run:
+Before being able to use the hpal command, run this in your project:
 ```
 npm install --save-dev schwifty-migrate-diff
 ```